Skip to content

 Act It Out

-Make a table with 3 columns.
-Each one is devoted to the way we express anger – how it looks, sounds, and feels.
+Make a table with three columns.
+Each one is devoted to expressing anger – how it looks, sounds, and feels.
 Fill it in.
 For example, clenching fists, crying out, feeling irritated.
 Ask your kid to act this situation out.
 So, he will learn more about the physical manifestations of anger.

 Space to Calm Down

 Nothing relaxes more than favorite toys and a common daily routine.
-Make space in a room where a kid can find the stuff which calms him down and elevates the mood.
+Make space in a room where a kid can find the stuff that calms him down and elevates the mood.

 Anger Management Toys

 Do you remember pop-its?
-There are plenty of other toys which are based on tactile sensations to reduce anger.
+Plenty of other toys are based on tactile sensations to reduce anger.

 Emotional Thermometer

 Create a special thermometer where emojis reflect one’s inner state.
 Every time a kid is angry, ask him to evaluate his feelings.
-Then, tell him to do some activities from this list to gradually move to a happier emoji.
+Then, tell him to do some activities from this list to move to a happier emoji gradually.

 Inside and Outside